vista20sun/Treasure-Hunter/README.md

     * Add a setting screen (hold switch button when is off to geting), could open/close flicker, gradual color change.
 Could custom background colors in application.
     * rewrite "README.md"

+* 02/13/2018: (ver1.4)
+    * Adjusted sensitivity
+    * Add a scalable treasure chest icon into main screen
+    * Fix some bugs with flashing background
+    * Change some button's color